 The Virginia Tech Coaching Files: Danny O'Brien

-Some of these names are familiar, while some may be unknown to the Virginia Tech fan base.
-This is the first column in a series designed to dig deeper into the backgrounds of James Franklin's offensive assistants, starting with quarterbacks coach Danny O'Brien.
+Some of these assistants are familiar to the Virginia Tech fan base, while others may be unknown.
+This is the first column in a series that digs deeper into the backgrounds of James Franklin's assistants, starting with quarterbacks coach Danny O'Brien.

 O'Brien's Background